hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 ##  CertificateVerify and Finished Messages

-   CertificateVerify and Finished messages have the same format as in TLS.
+   CertificateVerify and Finished messages have the same format as in TLS 1.3.
 Hash calculations include entire handshake messages, including DTLS-specific fields: message_seq, fragment_offset, and fragment_length.
-However, in order to remove sensitivity to handshake message fragmentation, the Finished MAC MUST be computed as if each handshake message had been sent as a single fragment.
+However, in order to remove sensitivity to handshake message fragmentation, the CertificateVerify and the Finished messages MUST be computed as if each handshake message had been sent as a single fragment following the algorithm described in Section 4.4.1 and Section 4.4.3 of {{TLS13}}, respectively.

 ##  Alert Messages